zanton123/HaSAPPy/RunninHaSAPPy.md

     │
     ├── graph
     │   └── <graphic output when specified>
-    ├── raw
+    └── raw
         └── <data bases>
 ```

-For each library analyzed a specific folder will be generated using as reference the library name provided by the user in the following section.
+For each NGS read dataset analyzed a specific folder will be generated using as reference the library name provided by the user in the following section.
 If a similar folder already exists, HaSAPPy will request an alternative name for library name/destination.
-Written files from section 1 to section 6 will be stored in this folder.
-In the library_info.txt file, it is possible to find all information of the run and of the collected parameters.
+Output files from section 1 to section 6 will be written to this folder.
+The library_info.txt file records all information of the run and of the selected parameters.

 Information and data obtained from section 7 to 9 are not referring to a particular library but instead to an analysis performed comparing multiple libraries.
 Data will be collected in the Analysis folder according to the date in which the analysis is performed.
 If a similar folder already exists, HaSAPPy will request an alternative name for analysis destination.

 ## Section 2: Trim Adaptor and Sequence quality selection